 Semi-Gloss Shows Everything – Proceed with Caution

-I advise against using semi-gloss sheen for walls, even in bathrooms, because its high reflectivity highlights every imperfection.
-The shiny surface reflects light in such a way that even minor flaws become pronounced.
-While semi-gloss is durable and easy to clean, its aesthetic drawbacks in areas with surface variations can be quite significant.
-This sheen is better suited for smoother surfaces where the finish can appear flawless.
-If you are considering semi-gloss, itโ€™s crucial to ensure your walls are perfectly smooth and well-prepared.
+It’s advisable to exercise caution when considering semi-gloss sheen for walls, even in bathrooms, as its high reflectivity can accentuate imperfections and flaws.
+While semi-gloss paint is durable and easy to clean, its aesthetic drawbacks in areas with surface variations can be significant.
+The shiny surface reflects light in such a way that even minor flaws become pronounced, making it better suited for smoother surfaces where the finish can appear flawless.
+If semi-gloss is being considered, it’s crucial to ensure that the walls are perfectly smooth and well-prepared to minimize the visibility of imperfections.

 Trim with Satin